Recap

 }, [data, setCounter])

-This does two things - firstly we create a ref
+This does two things - firstly we create a ref to hold our arguments to aid

-command in the useCallback
+the invoke command in the useCallback untouched for now.

 Note that the arguments for

-are in an object where the name of the fields corresponds to the arguments in the rust command function.
+useSWRare in an object where the name of the fields corresponds to the arguments in the rust command function.

 Refactor our commands into get/set commands

-.
-We can add the get_counter
+increment the state by a delta.
+We can add the get_counter hook quite

 #[tauri::command]